jose-sarmiento/Shoppifyy/README.md

 ### Features
 - Accept Paypal as payment gateway
-- Support websockets for instant messaging and Notifications
 - Authentication using JWT and Google OAuth
 - Validation
 - Custom middlewares